 The first time you start to read a poem you must relax and read it once through without concentrating on its meaning.
 This first reading should be very much the way you would size up someone whom you are meeting for the first time.
 You will just get a first impression.
 You will observe this individual and listen to his or her voice, and you might enjoy just looking at or noticing his or her shape or movement.
 You may form some ideas about this person, but you should not think you really know or understand what he or she is all about.
-This metaphor or analogy is similar to reading a poem for the first time.
-You may enjoy the sound, rhythms, or description of the words, and you might form some general impressions about the poem, but you will want to learn more about it after each reading.

 On your second or third reading, you should concentrate a bit more closely on the general meaning or meanings in the poem.
 It is still too early to think about each specific line or word; stop, however, to think about a particular line that strikes you.
 It may be a certain phrase, or a word that is unfamiliar to you.
 You might ask a classmate in your group about this phrase, or look up the word in a dictionary.
 You will by now want to compare your feelings about the poem after reading it the second or third time with how you felt about it when you encountered it for the first time.
 Are your feelings the same?
 Are they similar?
 What is different and why?

 Any additional readings of the poem should be used to think more specifically about the words, phrases, or images you have read.
 It is now time to think more specifically about what the poem means.
 Once again, use the example given before about meeting someone.
 After you have seen this person on different occasions, do you still have the same first impressions?
 Or is this individual somewhat different now that you have gotten to know more personal details about his or her experiences, values, or beliefs?